satyaki4/satyaki4.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
+Hello and welcome!
 I am Satyaki Chakravarty, Ph.D.
 Candidate at the Department of Economics, University of North Carolina at Greensboro.
-I am on the American and European Job Market for the session of 2022-23.
+I am on the AEA and EJME 2022-23, and available for interviews.

+I am passionate about the economics of innovation, and particularly patents.
 My job market paper studies the patenting activity of small entities before and after the Leahy-Smith America Invents Act (AIA) of 2011.

-Click [here](https://satyaki4.github.io/files/JMP_satyaki.pdf) for the paper.
+Click [*here*](https://satyaki4.github.io/files/JMP_satyaki.pdf) for the paper.

 Thank you very much for dropping by!